mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

 | infoasststoremediaxxxxx                 | Storage account                         | *Gov*: **Commercial** |
 | default (infoasstmediasvcxxxxx/default) | Streaming Endpoint                      | *Gov*: **Commercial** |

-# Other Information
+# Appendix

-There are 16 primitive Pythagorean triples of numbers up to 100:
+For those who are interested, there are 16 primitive Pythagorean triples of numbers up to 100:

 (3, 4, 5) (5, 12, 13) (8, 15, 17) (7, 24, 25)
 (20, 21, 29) (12, 35, 37) (9, 40, 41) (28, 45, 53)